Quinten Hann: Professional career

 Hann won the Lindrum Masters multi-format tournament in Newcastle, New South Wales in September 1998.
 After the tournament, he met with his mother and World Snooker chairman Rex Williams, and agreed to change his lifestyle and public image.
 Hann advanced to the quarter-finals of the Grand Prix tournament in the following month, losing to Stephen Lee in a 5–0 whitewash.
 He lost 5–9 to Marcus Campbell in the second round of the UK Championship in November; Hann's opponent criticised him for conceding two frames in the match.
 Hann replicated this performance once more during the season, this time in the Scottish Open in February 1999, losing 2–5 to Graeme Dott.
 He concluded the season ranked No. 26 in the world.

-Before the start of the 1999–2000 snooker season, Hann won the WEPF World 8-Ball Pool Championship to become the only player born outside the United Kingdom and Ireland to claim the title, and defeated Oliver Ortmann to successfully defend the Lindrum Masters tournament in August.
+Before the start of the 1999–2000 snooker season, Hann won the WEPF World Eightball Championship to become the only player born outside the United Kingdom and Ireland to claim the title, and defeated Oliver Ortmann to successfully defend the Lindrum Masters tournament in August.
 He qualified for the British Open in September, lasting until the second round when he was defeated 2–5 by Stephen Lee.
 In October Hann withdrew from the Grand Prix as his father suffered a myocardial infarction, then withdrew from the Australian Nine-Ball Championship to pursue riding motorcycles as a hobby.
 While doing this, he sustained a clavicle fracture and a bruised wrist in an accident in Melbourne, which left him unable to play in the next six tournaments.
 Hann returned to competition at the Scottish Open in March 2000, reaching the second-round where he lost 4–5 to eventual champion Ronnie O'Sullivan.